btn6364/Webcheckers/docs/DesignDoc.md

 ### Design Improvements

 - Create some helpers function in as utils to handle HTTP request.
+- The Controller Principle
+    + PlayerLobby and GameServer are now independent of one another and control their own specific attributes.
+Prior to changes, there was poor adherence to the controller principle.
+- Increased Cohesion, Lowered Coupling
+    + Prior to sprint three, our code exhibited many attributes of high coupling between the UI and Model tiers.
+This was largely due to incorrectly designed model data.
+These issues have been solved in Sprint 3.
+- Polymorphism
+    + Our endgame handling code has been designed to follow a polymorphic nature so that there is a clear distinguishing between a player resignation and natural game winning.
+This helped to lower the amount of lines of code in our product.

 ## Testing

 - Run the website as normal to check if it is working.
 - Write unit testings to test UI, Model and Application components and see whether they are fully functional.
+- The game is fully functional and the player can spectate and replay games.

 ### Acceptance Testing

 - Sign In/ Sign Out and Resign have passed all their acceptance criteria.
+- Spectator passed their acceptance criteria
+- Replay passed their acceptance criteria
+- Kinging passed their acceptance criteria

 ### Unit Testing and Code Coverage